jeanfrancoisgratton/hcpVaultLib/README.md

 ## What's in there:

 Mainly functions to:
-- unseal a Vault
+- seal/unseal a Vault
-- login with a token
-- login with the userpass method
+- login with a token, userpass or approle methods
-- fetch a secret from a given secret engine
+- read/write a secret from a given secret engine
+- create/delete/edit/assign policies
+- create/delete users
+- enable/disable auth methods